Skip to main content

 Surat Thani is a city close by which is a transport hub connecting all of the best places throughout Thailand, by air, road and marine options.
 One of the most interesting and stunningly beautiful places to see in the National Park is Cheow Lan Lake.
 A man-made freshwater lake that offers overnight stays on floating raft houses and luxury tents.

-Known for being the largest flower in the world, with a strong smell, the Rafflesia was named after the Sir Thomas Stamford Raffles who was the leader of the expedition through this area in 1818.
+Known for being the largest flower in the world, with a strong smell, the Rafflesia was named after Sir Thomas Stamford Raffles who was the leader of the expedition through this area in 1818.
 The Rafflesia is the official flower of the province of Surat Thani.
-These flowers are seasonal and most likely to be seen between January to March, sadly numbers are decreasing and becoming rare due to habitat losses and collection by humans.
+These flowers are seasonal and most likely to be seen between January to March, but sadly numbers are decreasing and becoming rare due to habitat losses and collection by humans.
 To uncover the Khao Sok National Park (and so much more), hop onto our Bangkok to Singapore adventure!

 7. Chiang Mai, Thailand

 Hidden amongst the borders of the Golden Triangle (Thailand, Myanmar, Laos), lies a beautiful city in Thailand, Chiang Mai.
-One of the best times to visit Chiang Mai is during the high season, November-April.
-February being one of the most vibrant months for the Chiang Mai Flower Festival, or celebrating Songkran (Thai New Year) for a wet and wonderful celebration with parades and water fights.
+One of the best times to visit Chiang Mai is during the high season, between November andApril.
+February is one of the most vibrant months for the Chiang Mai Flower Festival, or celebrating Songkran (Thai New Year) for a wet and wonderful celebration with parades and water fights – the perfect cool down during the dry season.

 Chiang Mai is one of the most historically significant cities in Thailand, and was once the capital of the Lanna Kingdom (Kingdom of a million rice fields).
 Chiang Mai is now known as the culture capital of Thailand.
 Here you will find 33 Buddhist temples inside the walls of the Old City and one of the best bucket list items for Chiang Mai is Wat Chedi Luang.
 This Buddhist temple is still used for worship and practice today.
-Onsite you have the incredible opportunity to participate in Monk Chat, during the afternoon you can sit down and practice your Thai and help the Monks to practice their English.
+Onsite you have the incredible opportunity to participate in Monk Chat, during the afternoon you can sit down and practise your Thai and help the Monks to practise their English.

-A must try food in Northern Thailand is Khao Soi.
+A must-try food in Northern Thailand is Khao Soi.
 An egg noodle soup in a curry paste broth, served with meat, topped with crispy fried noodles, pickled veg and fresh limes.
 For all this and more, discover Contiki’s Northern Thai Highlights!

 elephants in elephant sanctuary in chiang mai